How to Bake Chicken BreastsNov 24, 2020

 Place chicken in ovenproof baking dish.

 Drizzle chicken breast with oil.
-Season with salt and pepper if desired.
+Season with salt and pepper, rosemary and thyme, if desired.

 Bake for 15 to 20 minutes or until chicken is no longer pink in the middle and juices run clear.